Comparing FSD Pharma (HUGE) and Its Competitors

-FSD Pharma (NASDAQ: HUGE) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it compare to its peers?
-We will compare FSD Pharma to similar businesses based on the strength of its profitability, risk, dividends, institutional ownership, earnings, valuation and analyst recommendations.
+FSD Pharma (NASDAQ: HUGE) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its peers?
+We will compare FSD Pharma to similar companies based on the strength of its earnings, profitability, analyst recommendations, dividends, institutional ownership, risk and valuation.

+FSD Pharma has a beta of 0.37, meaning that its share price is 63% less volatile than the S&P 500.
+Comparatively, FSD Pharma’s peers have a beta of 2.56, meaning that their average share price is 156% more volatile than the S&P 500.

-This is a breakdown of recent recommendations for FSD Pharma and its peers, as provided by MarketBeat.
+This is a summary of current ratings and price targets for FSD Pharma and its peers, as reported by MarketBeat.

 |Sell Ratings